zoleitschuk/portfolio_site/README.md

 # Portfolio Webpage

-A webpage designed to showcase a number of my professional projects, and provide viewers a glipse at what motivates me as a professional.
+A webpage designed to showcase a number of my professional projects, and provide viewers a glimpse at what motivates me as a professional.